DizNicolasAmor/interviews-practice/DATABASES.md

 **Isolation levels**: using techniques to manage concurrent transactions (*Isolation*).
 **Distributed commit protocols**: coordinating distributed transactions to ensure all-or-nothing outcomes (*Durability*).

-### 29. How would you approach database schema versioning and migration in a large-scale application?
+### 29. How to approach schema versioning and migration?

 complete.